bigtreetech/docs/docs/Panda_Cooler_A1.md

 * Step 4: Install RGB Fan Module

-   Secure the RGB fan module to the bracket on the left side of the printhead using the provided screws.
+   Secure the RGB fan module to the bracket on the left side of the printhead by simply clipping it on.
 Ensure it is firmly and evenly attached.

     <img src=img/PandaCoolerA1/install4.png width="400"/>